-- (d) Potential of Unreasonable Effects from Proposed Production on Existing Wells and Groundwater Resources: The Applicant is required to estimate the potential water level impacts caused by the proposed pumping to wells located within a two-mile radius of the Applicant's well field applying the assumptions and otherwise meeting the requirements enumerated below in this section.
-The pumping rate and well field geometry for this analysis must mimic the Applicant's expected full production operations. - (1) The time periods for water level analyses are 30, 180, 365 and 730 days. - (2) The water level impact for the above time periods must be estimated for each well within a two-mile radius from each of Applicant's proposed wells. - (3) In addition, water level impacts must be estimated for the above time periods at distances of one quarter, one half, one and a two-mile radius from each of the Applicant's proposed wells. - (4) Water level information should be summarized in a table and/or figures.
+- (d) Potential of Unreasonable Effects from Proposed Production on Existing Wells and Groundwater Resources: The applicant is required to estimate the potential water level impacts caused by the proposed pumping to wells located within a two-mile radius of the applicant's well field applying the assumptions and otherwise meeting the requirements enumerated below in this section.
+This analysis must mimic the applicant's expected full production operations. - (1) The time periods for water level decline analyses are 30, 180, 365, and 730 days. - (2) The water level impact for the above time periods must be estimated for each well within a two-mile radius from each of the applicant's proposed wells; or a figure illustrating calculated water level decline contours at one quarter (1/4) mile intervals up to two miles (eight contour intervals) for each time period is acceptable. - (3) The water level impact information should also be summarized in a report table.

-The Applicant has two options on how to evaluate the potential of water level impacts:
+The applicant has two options on how to evaluate the potential of water level impacts: